-Support Encryption Standards
+Supported Encryption Standards

-In terms of the way it handles your personal data, Mullvad is one of the most interesting VPNs right now.
+In terms of the way it handles your data, Mullvad is one of the most exciting VPNs right now.
 As said earlier, it even doesn’t store your email address.
 Instead, you get an account number that is used to track your payments.
 And to be 100% anonymous, you can pay via Bitcoin.

 DNS Leak Test